Chaing Mai Street Art

-Chiang Mai, the northern Thai city and formerly the country’s capital, home to over 300 temples, breathtaking mountain views and a rich history dating back to the 13th century…so having taken all of that into consideration I decided to write a blog about the city’s street art.
+Chiang Mai is a northern Thai city and formerly the country’s capital.
+It’s home to over 300 temples, breathtaking mountain views, and a rich history dating back to the 13th century.
+But one aspect of the city that is little known is Chaing Mai’s vibrant street art scene.

 This is also only my second post so why the street art of Chiang Mai when I could write about so much more in this wonderful country?